wrcorcoran/minimum-edge-set-perturbation/common-neighbors/experiments/FINDINGS.md

 - For context, groundtruth in this model is $0.749$.
     - I had a few new driving questions/ideas that I wanted to explore:
     - **What happens if we turn a connected component, limited to a certain class, into a clique?**
+      - **Clarification:** Using the original graph, what happens if we turn a connected component, where *all* of the nodes are from the same class, into a clique?
       - Due to the small size of the CORA dataset, there are few connected components with size $> 1$ that reside in a single class. $2$ to be exact.
 While the accuracy was not changed, only $3$ edges were added, leaving this experiment relatively uninsightful.
         ```
         data = dataset.get_data()[0]